ninggiangboy/LAB211-Completed_Projects/Java_Utils/README.md

 ### SearchUtils

+This class provides static methods to perform search operations on data.

 - The `printResult` method will print the search result to the console.

 ### SortUtils

+This class provides static methods to perform sorting operations on data.

 - The `checkSort` method checks if the given integer array is sorted in increasing or decreasing order, or not sorted at all.